-- Bake, Broil or BBQ (this means on the grill, not with bbq sauce). - It is important to avoid frying as this adds tremendous amounts of fat and may make you sick! - Watch carefully to avoid overcooking and drying of edges. - Feel free to spice your foods up, but without adding extra fat or sugar.
+- Bake, Broil or BBQ (this means on the grill, not with bbq sauce). - Avoid frying as this adds large amounts of fat and may make you sick! - Watch carefully to avoid overcooking and drying of edges. - Feel free to spice your foods up, but without adding extra fat or sugar.

-Months 3-6:
+Months 3-6 (90 days and beyond):